List of political parties in Morocco

 This article lists political parties in Morocco.

 Morocco has had a multi-party system since independence in 1956 with numerous parties ranging in ideology from the far-left to Islamists.
 The Moroccan electoral system leads the political parties to seek coalition governments.
-However, the Prime Minister appointed by the King from the party that achieved a plurality in the parliamentary elections, and other four main cabinet ministers are appointed by the King of Morocco.
+However, the Prime Minister appointed by the King from the party that achieved a plurality in the parliamentary elections, and four other main cabinet ministers are appointed by the King of Morocco.

-Since Morocco considers the disputed territory of Western Sahara to be its Southern Provinces, the political parties are also active in those annexed parts of the territory administered by Morocco.
+Since Morocco considers the disputed territory of Western Sahara to be its Southern Provinces, the political parties are also active in those parts of the territory administered by Morocco.